Social listening is the quintessential way to rapidly gain information about consumers’ changing preferences, habits, and expectations.

 But even more than that, they love to share their experiences and opinions with friends and followers.
 At one point or another, those will be about your brand, and they might not tag you or reach out to you directly.

 Social listening makes identifying such posts easy.
 And, just as importantly, it enables you to respond fast since mention tracking is done in real-time.
-Once again, speed is of the essence when resolving any online customer issues.
+Once again, speed is essential when resolving online customer issues.

 Not only do you thus provide a solution to the customer’s challenge, but you also show others that you are willing to provide the utmost customer experience.